project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 - **Automated**

 The following set of scripts create the network and servers needed to run Sunbird.
 With the default configuration, you will be creating 3 servers, with the above mentioned min. requirement.
 A little knowledge about Azure: VNet, Resource Group, etc would help but is not necessary.

 **Automation for Azure**

--**Run Time**: 30 mins first time.
+- **Run Time**: 30 mins first time.
 Scripts can be re-tried and will not create a new set of servers every time.
 Some configurations cannot be changed, for instance, the server type.
 However, you can add/reduce the number of servers and re-run if you want to scale up or down.

 Run the following steps from a machine which is connected to the internet: